Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 ## Pre-rendering tiles

+Pre-rendering tiles is generally not needed (or not wanted); its main usage is to allow offline viewing instead of rendering tiles on the fly.
+Depending on the DB size, the procedure can take very long time and relevant disk data.

-To pre-render tiles instead of rendering on the fly, use *render_list* command.
-Pre-rendered tiles will be cached in */var/lib/mod_tile directory*.
+To pre-render tiles, use *render_list* command.
+Pre-rendered tiles will be cached in `/var/lib/mod_tile` directory.

 To show all command line option of render_list: